Money & Subsidies

 • Cap of $50,000 per child

-Grandparent Caregiver Relief: $3,000 tax relief if a grandparent cares for your child while you work
+Grandparent Caregiver Relief: $3,000 tax relief if a grandparent cares for your child while you work.
+My mother-in-law watches our younger one twice a week, and this relief helps offset what we give her as a token of appreciation.

 Foreign Domestic Worker Levy Relief: $60/month if you employ a helper and have a child under 16